-The Church of Ireland Historical Society is pleased to announce that our postgraduate essay prize is open for 2018!
+The Church of Ireland Historical Society is pleased to announce that our postgraduate essay prize is open for 2019!
 The winner of the W. G. Neely Prize will receive €150.
 His/her essay will, moreover, be considered for publication by Ireland’s premier history journal, Irish Historical Studies.
-The candidate with the best essay will also be expected to present his/her paper at the Society’s conference in Armagh 2019.
+The candidate with the best essay will also be expected to present his/her paper at either of the Society’s conferences in Armagh or Dublin in 2020.

 The W. G. Neely Prize is named in honour of the Society’s founder.
 It provides an excellent opportunity for postgraduate students to promote their work that considers aspects of the Church of Ireland.
 The prize is open to students pursuing a major research thesis in Ireland or abroad.
 Candidates interested in submitting an essay may write on any topic of their choosing relating to the history of the Church of Ireland.

 The paper should be no more than 5,000 words (including footnotes).
 Please email it to the secretary, Dr Adrian Empey, at email@example.com.
 Essays will be judged anonymously.
 The deadline for submission is Friday, 30 August 2019.

 All enquiries should be directed to the secretary.

 Candidates for this prize must be pursuing full-time research at MLitt or PhD levels.

 Submitted essays must be original and independent of the candidate’s draft thesis, i.e. he/she cannot submit an exact replica of a draft chapter intended for inclusion of his/her thesis.
 The society reserves the right to seek reimbursement if the successful candidate fails to comply.

 Footnotes should take the format outlined by Irish Historical Studies.
 You can find the details here: IHS Rules for Contributors